Nadeemalvi/key-lock/README.md

 # key-lock

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+Iterates through an array of key codes and registers a listener on each one using the globalShortcut API.

 ## To Use